Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 131 hits with 27 doubles, five triples, five home runs, 49 walks and 41 RBI.
-He's also stolen 15 bases.
+- Steven Kwan has collected 133 hits with 27 doubles, six triples, five home runs and 51 walks.
+He has driven in 42 runs with 15 stolen bases.

 Kwan Recent Games